 Rosehip seed oil is packed with Vitamins A, C, and E, which are reported to help calm skin, reduce fine lines and wrinkles, and even out skin tone.
 Vitamin A, in particular, helps with cellular turnover (so skin looks fresher.)
 Vitamin C promotes collagen production, which plumps and firms the skin.

-Rosehip seed oil also contains anti-inflammatory fatty acids, which help maintain your skin's natural barrier healthy and moisturized.
+And let's not forget the subtle radiance this oil brings to skin and lips.
+Rosehip seed oil contains anti-inflammatory fatty acids, which help keep your skin's natural barrier healthy and moisturized.
 Many people report rosehip seed oil helps reduce redness and inflammation.
 Some say it helps reduce the appearance of scars.

 It’s also a light, gentle oil that can be used on the skin daily.
 (Although, as with any new ingredient, you should test it first on a tiny patch of skin to make sure you’re not allergic or otherwise irritated by it.)